A night to remember, a night to forget

 With just 10 minutes of the added period remaining and the scores level at 0-0, the Spanish side were awarded an indirect free kick about 25 yards from the goal in a central position.
 Once the Italian wall was in place, Hristo Stoichkov rolled the ball to José Mari Bakero, who stopped it dead as Ronald Koeman came charging forwards.
 The orange-clad Dutchman powered the ball beyond the wall and past the outstretched fingers of Samp keeper Gianluca Pagliuca, to secure a first-ever European Cup for the Catalan side.

 Despite losing the game, Vujadin Boškov’s Sampdoria won the respect and admiration of fans from all over the world.
 The upstarts from Genoa, had emerged from the shadows and enjoyed a brief but memorable period in the European football spotlight under the guidance of owner Paolo Mantovani.

-Some players, such as Gianluca Vialli, Attilio Lombardo, Gianluca Pagliuca and Roberto Mancini, went on to become household names and enjoyed illustrious careers at other clubs.
+Some players, such as Gianluca Vialli, Attilio Lombardo, Gianluca Pagliuca and Roberto Mancini, went on to become household names and enjoyed further success elsewhere.
 While others, such as Pietro Vierchowod and Toninho Cerezo were coming to the end of their already successful careers.

 All roads lead to Rome